PilarTorres89/Kim-Kimmy/README.md

 # Kim-Kimmy Automation Framework

-This repository contains automated test cases for Yalla Baby e-Commerce webpage using Cypress as framework.
+This repository contains automated test cases for Kim & Kimmy e-Commerce webpage using Cypress as framework.

 Getting Started
 Make sure to have node installed Cross verify the Node.js installation by running the command: